ethereum/remix-ide/README.md

 - Make sure 'Developer mode' has been checked
 - Click 'Load unpacked extension...' to pop up a file-selection dialog
 - Select your `browser-solidity` folder

+### Troubleshooting building

+Here are some things to consider if you have trouble building the package.

+- Make sure that you have the correct version of `node`, `npm` and `nvm`.
+You can find the version that is tested on Travis CI by looking at the log in the [build results](https://travis-ci.org/ethereum/browser-solidity).

+Run:
+- `node --version`
+- `npm --version`
+- `nvm --version`